 The Highland Rim wells/springs either side of Nashville have high readings as would be expected for Mississippian carbonates above the Chattanooga Shale.
 The Chattanooga Shale is the expected source of the radioactivity in that it has low levels of uranium found in it in much of the areas where it occurs.
-Similarly in the Valley and Ridge (Cambrian Ordovician Carbonates) and Unaka Mountains (Crystalline Rock) of East Tennessee there are shales that are expected to be low sources of low level radioactivity.
-The highest radon results (3103 pCi/liter) were from a subdivision in Polk County Tennessee in the southeastern corner of the state.
+Similarly in the Valley and Ridge (Cambrian Ordovician Carbonates) and Unaka Mountains (Crystalline Rock) of East Tennessee there are shale formations that are expected to be low sources of low level radioactivity.
+The highest radon result (3103 pCi/liter) was from a subdivision in Polk County Tennessee in the southeastern corner of the state.
 The second highest (2010 pCi/l) was from another subdivision in Sevier County.

 It is in some ways fortunate that radon is the issue in Tennessee and not arsenic and uranium as with several other states including some in the Southeast.
 Radon can be removed from water relatively easily in that it is a volatile gas.
 Treatment for uranium and arsenic is much more complex.
+Tennessee has not conducted follow-up sampling on the radon project since 2001.